 Brain Bee Challenge

-Brain Bee participants compete in teams of 3 to answer questions on neuroscience topics such as learning and memory, emotion, sensation, movement, aging, neurobiology, brain anatomy and neural disorders.
+Brain Bee participants compete in teams of three to answer questions on neuroscience topics such as learning and memory, emotion, sensation, movement, aging, neurobiology, brain anatomy and neural disorders.

-All students who participate will receive a Max Planck t-shirt, a tour of an MPFI lab, and a complimentary lunch.
+All students who participate will be able to tour MPFI and will receive a complimentary lunch.

 Students will compete in teams of three.
 Each team will work together to decide on a single answer within an allotted time period.
-Schools are encouraged to send teams of students to compete.
+In the final round of the competition, the judges can decide to ask a question that requires an answer from each member of the team.
 Individual students may also sign up and will be assigned to a team on the day of the competition.
+Students who register individually cannot be guaranteed a place in the competition.

-– Students will have 30 seconds to respond after the initial question has been asked.
+Students have 30 seconds to respond after the initial question has been asked.

 Frequently Asked Questions